ing-bank/doing-cli/docs/config/config_file.md

 | `user_aliases` | A list of user aliases that you can use when specifying reviewers or assignees.
 Note that the `@me` alias is always available.
 | `default_reviewers` | The default reviewers assigned when creating pull requests.
 Space separated list of user emails (case sensitive).
 Find your own with `az ad signed-in-user show --query 'mail'`.
 | `defaults` | Allows you to overwrite defaults of command options.
 See explanation below.
+| `merge_strategy` | Azure devops supports pull requests with rebase (see [blogpost](https://devblogs.microsoft.com/devops/pull-requests-with-rebase/#rebase)).
+Should be one of "basic merge", "squash merge", "rebase and fast-forward", "rebase with merge commit".
+If specified, it will update the policies on a repository level to only allow that merge strategy.

 Example `.doing-cli-config.yml`: